matheusneder/upcomming-movies/README.md

 # Upcomming Movies

+This is a very simple App with purpose to deliver a list of upcomming movies to the user.
+The data is retrived from [The Movie Database (TMDb) Web Service](http://www.themoviedb.org).

-This app is made to be available for Android and iOS devices.
-It was buit on top of Xamarin platform and Xamarin.Forms framework.
-It also uses Prism library to take advantage of convenient API to support MVVM pattern.
+It was made to be compatible with Android and iOS devices and was buit on top of [Xamarin Platform](http://www.xamarin.com/) and [Xamarin.Forms Framework](http://www.xamarin.com/forms).
+It also uses [Prism Library](http://github.com/PrismLibrary/Prism) to take advantage of convenient API to support MVVM pattern.

-The design of the application at all is based on Domain-Driven-Design aproach.
+The design of this app at all is based on **Domain-Driven-Design** aproach.
 The projects present in the solution is briefly describled below:
  - **UpcommingMovies.Core.Domain** -- This project holds the Data Model and Services Contracts.
 It made to be technology agnostic and it takes the minimum dependency as possible of any external libraries or frameworks.
  - **UpcommingMovies.Infra.TheMovieDb** -- Implements the services describled by *Core.Domain* contracts.
 In this app context, this project basically serves as a client for The Movie DB Web Service.
  - **UpcommingMovies.Infra.TheMovieDb.Test** -- Development time tests for *UpcommingMovies.Infra.TheMovieDb*.